ag142/AI---Book-Chatbot/README.md

 - **PDF Upload**: Upload PDF files for processing.
 - **Text Extraction**: Extract and clean text from the uploaded PDF.
-- **Text Summarization**: Generate concise summaries of the extracted text.
 - **Q&A Chatbot**: Ask questions related to the PDF content and receive relevant answers.
 - **User-Friendly UI**: Clean and interactive interface with logo integration.